The pepper plants are growing. Here's a 6 pack of Jalapeno peppers that need some space to keep growing.

 Today I STGT the rest of the harvested Lavatera.
 I also STGT some eggplant.
 The variety is Gretel Hybird.
 This eggplant has long slender fruit and it's pure white.
 The seeds were from 2010 so we will see if they are viable.
 This eggplant is very good grilled or steamed.

+Catastrophe in the grow center.
 This blog is not just about success.
 I made a stupid mistake with the pepper seedlings.
 After your seeds have spouted it's important to remove the clear plastic cover off the germination tray and let the seedlings get accustomed to the humidity level outside the tray.
 That should be done as soon as you see most of the seedlings sprouting.
 I didn't do that and I lost about 4 pepper seedlings when I tried to pick them out.
+Live and Learn is the old saying.
+But they should add - Live and Learn and try to remember!
+I knew that about the cover but I just forgot.